Expert Guide for Looking After your Awning

 Keeping dry

-In certain weather conditions you're likely to find droplets of condensation inside your awning, even if you've taken every precaution to make it waterproof.
+In certain weather conditions you're likely to find droplets of condensation inside your awning, even if you've taken every precaution to make it weatherproof.
 This is especially true in nylon or polyester units and it is one reason these generally have breathable inner tents if you're using the awning for sleeping.
 If the water collects on the outer fabric however, it shouldn't drip directly on you at night.

 You can minimise condensation by keeping a good airflow through your awning.
 Keep the vent panels open and make sure you don't accidentally block any low-level panels with items such as sleeping bags or storage packs.